MagsMagnoli/svelte-recaptcha-tutorial/README.md

-# Stage 1 Bootstrap
+# Stage 2 Recaptcha Frontend

-- used npm init svelte@next to create the svelte kit skeleton
+- added recaptcha site key as an environment variable
-- removed unused code
+- implemented the recaptcha callback functions

 Start the app by running